dstone250/Reptiguide/README.md

 BackupHistory_DeployScript.sql: This creates everything needed to collect the databases that are missing backups, and missing backup count.
 It also has a Stored Procedure to send a custom alert.

-VerifyBackupMovement.ps1: This powershell collects the servers, databases, and missing backup counts.
+VerifyBackupMovement.ps1: This powershell collects the servers, databases, and missing backup counts and inserts them into the table created by BackupHistory_DeployScript.